-Being memorable is the key to success, but this can be difficult to achieve.
-It requires a lot of finesse, which is where customer delight comes in.
-Customer delight goes beyond providing great products and services and solid customer support.
-It’s showing you care in out-of-the-blue ways that surprise customers.
-It can be as simple as a handwritten note or as extravagant as a special event.
+Being memorable is one of the keys to business success, but achieving this standard is challenging and requires significant finesse.
+Customer delight is a crucial element of making your business memorable.
+Customer delight goes beyond providing excellent products and services and solid customer support.
+It’s showing you care in ways that surprise customers.
+Customer-delight elements can be as simple as a handwritten note or as extravagant as a special event.

-“Customer delight occurs when you create feelings of unexpected joy and delight that leads people to not only feel positive about the company but also spread the word,” Stacy DeBroff, CEO and founder of marketing company Influence Central, told Business News Daily.
+“Customer delight occurs when you create feelings of unexpected joy and delight that lead people to not only feel positive about the company but also spread the word,” said Stacy DeBroff, CEO and founder of marketing company Influence Central.
 “Media and brands are constantly thinking of ways to delight customers.”

-The key to wowing customers is knowing them.
+The key to wowing customers is to know them.
 If you don’t know your customers, your efforts to delight them will fail.

 The process of creating customer delight will be unique to your business.
 For one travel credit card company, it meant creating virtual events when travel came to a halt during the pandemic.
 For an e-commerce merchant, it meant throwing a surprise product into an order or including a handwritten thank-you note.